 When they take part in challenges, and do the daily work and get those “wins” & “Aha”, they feel a sense of accomplishment and are motivated to do more.
 (They may want to work with you in a paid capacity after the free challenge is over)

-With challenges, you get to demonstrate yourself as the subject matter expert and offer free taster sessions of how it is to work with you.
+With challenges, you get to demonstrate yourself as the subject matter expert and offer free taster sessions on how it is to work with you.
 People tend to want to try working with you in a free setup before they are sure that you are the right person for them...and challenges make that possible.

-Why shouldn’t you?!
-Challenges are exactly what you need, irrespective of your area of expertise.
-You can prove to your audience that they will get results, they’re not hectic, you get an ever-growing email list, I mean, isn’t it a clear win-win for all?
+They’re not hectic, you get an ever-growing email list, I mean, isn’t it a clear win-win for all?

 Let’s list out some MAJOR advantages of using challenges as a launch strategy.

 The best advantage of a challenge is that you get to build your credibility EVERY.SINGLE.DAY. of the challenge.